yassouali/fast.ai_notes/cutting_edge_DL/lecture12.md

         return self.final(x).mean(0).view(1)
 ```

-And to train the descriminator, given an existing generator, we can generate a set of images and label them as fake (say label 0), and then take some images from the LSUN dataset and label them as real, and train the model, but first we need to create out descriminator.
+And to train the discriminator, given an existing generator, we can generate a set of images and label them as fake (say label 0), and then take some images from the LSUN dataset and label them as real, and train the model, but first we need to create out discriminator.

-**Generator:**
+###  1.2. <a name='Generator'></a>Generator

 The generator takes as input a prior, which is a vector of randomly generated numbers, and outputz a picture of the same size as the LSUN dataset images, and the idea is that each time, with a random vector, we'll get a new generated image.

 First we'll create a deconvolution block, that upsamples the inputs given a specific kernel size, padding and a given stride, each element in the inputs is multiplied by the learned filters, and added to the inputs, and the stride is applied to the outputs this time, so that in the next step we'll add the results to the outputs after the given stride, this figure illustrates the procedure:

 <p align="center"> <img src="../figures/deconvolution.png" width="700"> </p>

-It is also called transposed convolution given that the deconvolution is the same as the calculations done in the backward step, this is a comprehensive guide to the convolution arithmitics [arxiv](https://arxiv.org/abs/1603.07285)
+It is also called transposed convolution given that the deconvolution is the same as the calculations done in the backward step, this is a comprehensive guide to the convolution arithmetics [arxiv](https://arxiv.org/abs/1603.07285)

 One problem with deconvolutions are the check board artifacts, this is due to the fact that if we have an odd filter, say 3x3 filter, at the end of deconvolution one in three pixels will have its values coming from two different convolution (added together), so their values will be greated, and this will create checkboard artifacts as seen in the figure bellow, this is explained is this [distill post](https://distill.pub/2016/deconv-checkerboard/).